Glossary of Telescope Terms:

 Stop: The stop is a circle of metal with a circular hole cut in it.
 It 'stops' internal reflections from the tube in a refractor telescope.

-In a quality refractor there are at least two stops, with precisely sized holes spaced within the tube.
-This example id a SkyWatcher 120 and has two stops.
-In a cheap finder, you will find that they have used a stop of about 50% just behind the 24mm lens (Making it about 15mm) to disuade chromatic abberation.
-It also disuades light gathering and usefulness of the finder!
+NB: In a cheap finder, you may find that they have used a stop of about 50% just behind the 24mm lens (Making it about 15mm) to reduce chromatic abberation by increasing the focal ratio.
+It also reduces light gathering and usefulness of the finder!
+It is always best to use an achromatic finder.

 Tube: The structure that holds the optics in the correct relative positions.
 Any shape!
-Tubular, square, lattice or 'flextube'.

 Tube Rings: Metal rings that attach to the mounting.
 These allow the telescope to be rotated during use for eyepiece position.

 Wedge: A device designed to attach a fork mounting to tripod at the correct angle to allow EQ observations.
+Properly termed 'equatorial wedge'.

 Here's the URL: https://supercooper.jimdofree.com/